mrd0x/secblog/src/pages/bypass-static-detection-windows-defender/index.md

 ![Rubeus-vt-2](./vt-rubeus-hash-2.png)
 Rubeus binary after removing a random comment in the source code has 28 detections

-If you look carefully you'd notice 2 differences.
+If you look carefully you'll notice 2 differences.

 1. The signature (hash) of the file changed
-2. The detection rate went down which means some AV vendors simply created a signature of the the original binary and blacklisted that.
+2. The detection rate went down.
+This means some AV vendors only used the hash of the file for signature detection

 # Easy Wins